How to Grow a Lumberjack Beard (2023 Style Guide)

 The lumberjack beard has thicker sideburns, a mustache, and beard hair.
 While not typically patchy, you may want to brush over your patches to direct hair to grow in the bald spots.

-While it may seem that lumberjack facial hairstyles are quite bushy, you can trim them up and shape to achieve better symmetry with a beard shaper tool.
+While lumberjack facial hairstyles may seem quite bushy, you can trim and shape them to achieve better symmetry with a beard shaper tool.

 2. Trim Back Stray Hairs